When I left University and planned to leave my home country,

 - Portugal’s Atlantic coast and its fringing cork forests form a timeless partnership.

-- Agricultural Fair
+- Agricultural Fair-Cuba

-- Art of Dominoes in Cuba
+- Art of Dominoes in Havana, Cuba

 - The game of Dominoes is an art – which in turn inspires art: a visit to the craft market in Havana results in a collection of domino boxes

-- Back street rambles in Havana
+- Havana back street rambles

 - Havana Capitol Building